nickjanssen/angus/README.md

 Instead, when you run the `angus dev` or `angus prod` command, Angus will tell Bower which libraries to install for your app, before starting the build.

-You define Bower libraries inside your `angus.config.js` using the `packages` array.
+You define Bower libraries inside your `angus.config.js` using the `bower.packages` array.

 Most Bower packages contain different flavors of the actual library.
 These include a minified and/or production build, special feature builds as well libraries that are broken down into many smaller components, such as bootstrap.
 Using the `libIncludes` array, you can define which files you actually need from the Bower packages you install.